Showing posts with label Hopebox Theatre. Show all posts

 Something Rotten at Hopebox Theatre

-I love the musical Something Rotten so much I saw it again last night at Hopebox Theatre.
+I love the musical Something Rotten so much I saw it again last night, this time at Hopebox Theatre.
 I really admire the mission of this theatre (go here to learn more about Rachel Milne, the Wall of Hope recipient for Something Rotten) and I thoroughly enjoyed this production.
 Nick Bottom (Ian Fife) and his brother Nigel (Ian Wellisch) are playwrights in London during the Renaissance.
-Nick will do anything it takes, even stealing the money he and his wife Bea (Brynn Thurston) are saving to consult the soothsayer Nostradamus (Andrew Stone), to become more popular than William Shakespeare (Austin Shipp) while Nigel just wants to be true to himself and use his poetry to woo Portia (Kira Dalby) despite the disapproval of her father Brother Jeremiah (Lee L. Perry).
+Nick will do anything it takes, even stealing the money he and his wife Bea (Brynn Thurston) are saving in order to consult the soothsayer Nostradamus (Andrew Stone), to become more popular than William Shakespeare (Austin Shipp) while Nigel just wants to be true to himself and use his poetry to woo Portia (Kira Dalby) despite the disapproval of her father Brother Jeremiah (Lee L. Perry).
 Nostradamus tells Nick that he should write a play with singing and dancing because that will be popular in the future so this is a really fun love letter to musical theatre.
-I always enjoy looking for all of the references because every production adds their own interpretation and in this show I noticed the fans made of blue feathers from White Christmas in "A Musical" and Maria from The Sound of Music, the Fiddler from The Fiddler on the Roof, and chimney sweeps from Mary Poppins in "Make an Omelette."
+I always enjoy looking for all of the references because it seems like every production adds their own interpretation and in this show I noticed the fans made of blue feathers from White Christmas in "A Musical" and Maria from The Sound of Music, the Fiddler from The Fiddler on the Roof, and the chimney sweeps from Mary Poppins make an appearance in "Make an Omelette."
 I also love finding all of the allusions to Shakespeare and last night I noticed for the first time (because I actually read the program) that the actors in Nick's troupe are named Tom Snout, Robin, Peter Quince, Francis Flute, and Snug which are characters from A Midsummer Night's Dream.
 Too funny!
-The entire cast is great but shoutouts go to Stone for his energetic physical performance as Nostradamus, Wellisch for his hilarious facial expressions as Nigel (he portrays Nigel as overwrought which is very different from O'Boyle's characterization in the production at Murray Amphitheater the night before), and Shipp for all of his rock star poses as Shakespeare (I laughed out loud every time he mimicked Elvis Presley and every time he interacted with the audience).
+The entire cast is great but shoutouts go to Stone for his energetic physical performance as Nostradamus, Wellisch for his hilarious facial expressions as Nigel (he portrays Nigel as overwrought which is very different from O'Boyle's characterization in the production at Murray Amphitheater the night before), and Shipp for all of his rock star poses (I laughed out loud every time he mimicked Elvis Presley) and all of his interactions with the audience as Shakespeare.
 I enjoyed the lively choreography for "Welcome to the Renaissance," "A Musical," "Bottom's Gonna Be on Top," "We See The Light," and "Make an Omelette" because it involves a large ensemble on a small thrust stage very effectively and I always appreciate tap dancing.
 I was really impressed with the elaborate set that is rotated to become a timbered cottage and an outdoor theatre.
 Finally, this production tones down the profanity and some of the more suggestive innuendos, especially in a scene when Nigel reads a sonnet to Portia, but I don't think this detracts from the humor.
 I recommend getting a ticket (go here) to this entertaining show for a fun night out and an opportunity to support a very worthwhile cause.
 It runs Mondays, Wednesdays, Fridays, and Saturdays (with matinees on Saturdays) through July 12.

 Note: I will be seeing two more productions of Something Rotten later this year!